Geological structure measurement by LiDAR: Data partition

 Data partitioning helps redistribute the unevenly distributed point data by dividing data into cubes.
 Returned point cloud data has different point density, due to the variation of data collection devices and parameters.
 The point cloud's density determines the cube size, no fewer than 4 points form each cube.
 The points that are considered as non-conformers will be removed from the point cloud.
 Afterwards, the normal vector of each cube will be calculated.

-Octree Partitioning in open source softwares, including CloudCompare and Geomagic, can achieve data partitioning.
+Octree Partitioning in open source software, including CloudCompare and Geomagic, can achieve data partitioning.
 Considering the rock masses in different terrains, they have variations in the roughness.
 Thus, it is necessary for users to set the cube size manually to obtain the best cube.
 The average number of points in each cube ranges from 15 to 30 points, by setting the range of the point spacing between 4mm and 7mm.

 Cluster analysis by normal vectors

 The purpose of rock discontinuities clustering is to group sub-planes of a slope into the same discontinuity set they belong to.
 The discontinuities demonstrate waviness, roughness or an undulating surface.
 The points within the same joint set show similar orientation habits.
 The algorithm determines whether the points are located within the main orientation of bedding planes or sub-parallel planes with each other.
 The clustering technique can classify different joint sets based on assigned normal vectors on each face within approximately the same orientation.